TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 -----------------------------------------------
 In most cases it is sufficient to validate the properties of a domain object separately.
-When all properties are validated with success the complete domain object is also successful validated; when a property can not be validated the validation of the complete domain object fails.
+When all properties are validated with success the complete domain object is also successful validated.
+When a property can not be validated successfully the validation of the complete domain object fails.

 To define how a property of our domain object should be validated